 - i.
 AO shall develop an audit plan in conjunction with the Auditors and the Operator to include detailed schedule of the calls and the participants one week in advance of the Opening Meeting.
 The format of the audit plan should ensure easy tracking of the calls such as the meetings set up on a digital calendar with reminders. - ii.
-If the Operator is unable to provide relevant manuals and documentation in English language, detailed audit plan and the duration of the calls should be reviewed and revised accordingly due to the unavailability of pre-audit assessment of the ISARPs prior to the Opening Meeting.
+If the Operator is unable to provide relevant manuals and documentation in English language, detailed audit plan and the duration of the calls should be reviewed and revised accordingly due to the unavailability of pre-audit assessment of the ISARPs prior to the Opening Meeting. - iii.
+Calls shall be scheduled by AO and/or Lead Auditor observing basic human factor principles (start & end time, the duration of the call etc.) These principles are applicable to all calls but, for their operational impact, in particular to the following: - a) Opening & Closing Meetings;

 Reference: IAH.ED11.TA

-Issue date: 05 Mar 2021
+Issue date: 04 June 2021

-Effective date: 05 Mar 2021
+Effective date: 11 June 2021

-- iii.
-Calls shall be scheduled by AO and/or Lead Auditor observing basic human factor principles (start & end time, the duration of the call etc.) These principles are applicable to all calls but, for their operational impact, in particular to the following: - a) Opening & Closing Meetings; - b) Daily audit meetings per each IOSA discipline; - c) Meetings between Auditors; - d) Daily communication meetings (if required). - vi.
+- b) Daily audit meetings per each IOSA discipline; - Meetings between Auditors; - Daily communication meetings (if required). - ix.
 AO and the Operator shall agree on the management personnel to be interviewed.
-AO may request the list of management personnel to be interviewed per each scope from the Operator and arrange calls accordingly. - vii.
+AO may request the list of management personnel to be interviewed per each scope from the Operator and arrange calls accordingly. - x.
 In case of an interview is required with operational or administrative personnel other than the management personnel, Auditor may also arrange unscheduled calls as necessary and upon the agreement with the relevant Auditee in consideration with availabilities of the personnel to be interviewed. - iv.
 As laid down in IAH A1-2.3.2, the Mandatory Observations that could be performed remotely shall be included into the detailed audit plan. e.g. Crew Scheduling. - v.
 Audits shall be built into the Audit Software by the AO and when the necessary fields are completed, it shall be submitted to IATA electronically for review and acceptance.
-Please refer to IAH A1 2.1.3 for the details.
+Please refer to IAH A1 - 2.1.3 for the details.